 At Friends this balance is created within classrooms and through the interaction of students among grade levels.
 This integrated, dynamic approach deeply engages the student and nurtures a love of learning, personal growth, and involvement in their world.

 Our school psychologist is a clinical psychologist with a private practice in Boulder.
-She meets with teachers bi-weekly to discuss students.
 Teachers bring questions and concerns they might have about student behavior.
 The school psychologist offers suggestions on how best to meet individual student needs in the school setting.
 She also is available by phone and email for teacher consultation and upon occasion for parent advice.
 Parents are responsible for fees associated with the student evaluations.